danrlyon/danrlyon.github.io/_docs/tutorials/neon-soh-cluster.md

     <div class="panel-heading">IMPORTANT</div>
     <div class="panel-body">
-        If using different hardware, the key to enter the BIOS options could be sonething other than the Delete key.
+        If using different hardware, the key to enter the BIOS options could be something other than the Delete key.
     </div>
 </div>